iechor/docs/content/network/network-tutorial-macvlan.md

 ---

 This series of tutorials deals with networking standalone containers which connect to `macvlan` networks.
-In this type of network, the Docker host accepts requests for multiple MAC addresses at its IP address, and routes those requests to the appropriate container.
+In this type of network, the iEchor host accepts requests for multiple MAC addresses at its IP address, and routes those requests to the appropriate container.
 For other networking topics, see the [overview](index.md).